 Local time in Netherlands

-The time in Netherlands is 1 hour ahead of UTC and 6 hours ahead of Ashburn.
-There is no daylightsaving in effect at the moment.
+The time in Netherlands is 2 hours ahead of UTC and 6 hours ahead of Ashburn.
+There is daylightsaving in effect at the moment.

 Details for the time in Netherlands